Grauwdy/InstallingADinAZ/README.md

 <img src="https://i.imgur.com/88hBLx8.png" height="80%" width="80%" alt="Installation Steps"/>
 </p>
 <p>
-It is now time to install Active Directory on the domain controller VM.
-With Server Manager open, click on Add Roles and Features and click Next.
+Time to install Active Directory on the domain controller VM.
+Here's the quick rundown:

+Open Server Manager, select "Add Roles and Features," and hit Next.
 Confirm the private IP address of the domain controller VM.
-In the Server Roles tab, click on Active Directory Domain Services.
-Click Add Features, click Next, then Install.
-Next we have to promote the server into a domain controller.
-In Server Manager, there is a warning sign in the top right corner under a flag.
-Click on that flag and click Promote this server to a domain controller.
-Click on Add a new forest and specify a domain name.
-In my case, I will use alaingarciadomain.com Specify a password for the domain and click on Next on each screen and Install.
+Under the Server Roles tab, click on "Active Directory Domain Services."
+Add Features, click Next, then Install.
+Now, let's promote the server to a domain controller:

+In Server Manager, spot the warning sign in the top right corner under a flag.
+Click on the flag and select "Promote this server to a domain controller."
+Opt for "Add a new forest" and specify a domain name.
+For example, alaingarciadomain.com.
+Set a password for the domain, click Next on each screen, and hit Install.
+That's it!
 </p>
 <br />

 <h2>An Important Note </h2>

-When logging back in to the domain controller VM through Remote Desktop Connection, it is important to log in with the context of the domain.
-Type out the domain path and then the name of the user.
-For example: mydomain.com\labuser.
-In my case, it is alaingarciadomain.com\labuser1.
-Now that Active Directory is installed, configurations can be implemented in future labs and the client VM will be able to join the domain that was created.
+When reconnecting to the domain controller VM via Remote Desktop Connection, remember to log in within the context of the domain.
+Input the domain path followed by the username.
+For instance: mydomain.com\labuser.
+In my scenario, it's alaingarciadomain.com\labuser1.
+With Active Directory in place, you're all set to dive into configurations in upcoming labs, and the client VM can smoothly join the newly created domain.